sparkfun/SparkFun-KiCad-Libraries/README.md

 SparkFun Electronics KiCad Libraries
 ====================================

 This repository contains the SparkFun KiCad Library of commonly used parts.
 It is a cultivated combination of KiCad parts (mostly symbols) and original SparkFun-designed Eagle footprints.
-This is a work in progress so be very cautious when using these symbols or footprints as they do contain errors.
+This is a work in progress so be very cautious when using these symbols or footprints as they may contain errors.

 **Note:** The SparkFun KiCad components contain internal part numbers for ease of manufacture for the SparkFun SMD lines.